 ln 1992, he joined the orchestra of the Spoleto Festival, performing during ten seasons in Italy and Charleston, South Carolina.
 He took part in such projects as Prokofiev’s War & Peace, Berg’s Wozzeck, Strauss’ Der Rosenkavalier and Elektra, Shostakovich’s The Nose and diverse works of festival founder Gian Carlo Menotti.
 He was also featured in Milhaud’s Creation du Mondeo Crumb’s Madrigals and the American Premiere of Mauricio Kagel’s Oral Treason.
 He performed there with renowned artists including Luciano Pavarotti, Renee Fleming, Placido Domingo, Renata Scotto, Jean-Yves Thibaudet, and conductors Richard Hickox, James Conlon, Steven Mercurio, Christopher Keane and Spiros Argiris.
 Geary’s contemporary projects include performances and recordings with David Gompper, Lewis Nielson, John D. White and cellist Craig Hultgren (former QCSO member and a Davenport native).
 He is heard on numerous Spoleto Festival recordings on the Chandos label as well as CRI, Music & Arts, aca, and Innova.

 Geary holds degrees from the University of Iowa and has also taught at lowa State University.
-He studied with Thomas L. Davis at the UI, Steven Schick (his predecessor at the CNM) and the late Cloyd Duff, the long-time Timpanist of the Cleveland Orchestra.
+He studied with Thomas L. Davis at the UI, Steven Schick (his predecessor at the CNM) and Cloyd Duff, the long-time Timpanist of the Cleveland Orchestra.

 He is currently on the faculty of Luther College, Decorah Iowa.
 He currently resides in his hometown of Mason City.